CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 What the experts say

-There may be some truth to the model of a brainy firstborn: Some research suggests firstborns may have a slightly higher IQ than their siblings, possibly because mothers often take more risks during subsequent pregnancies and are less likely to breastfeed and offer cognitive stimulation for second or third children.
+There may be some truth to the model of a brainy firstborn: Some research suggests firstborns may have a slightly higher IQ than their siblings.
+The research says this could be because mothers are often more laid back and willing to take smaller risks during subsequent pregnancies; may be less likely to breastfeed; and offer slightly less cognitive stimulation for second or third children as their responsibilities grow.

 There’s also a logical reason why oldest children often exhibit leadership skills.
 “It’s not uncommon for a parent to ask a firstborn to help out or remind a firstborn that their younger sibling is watching,” says Erin Asquith, LCSW, a family therapist in Woodcliff Lake, New Jersey.
 As a result, the eldest child has to constantly assume responsibility and lead by example.